NoirNeural/NoirNeural/README.md

 ### Hi there 👋

+My name is Hillary, im a Financial Data Scientist a.k.a Quant, creating insights through data analysis using Google Cloud Platform.
+Currently learning data, cloud and random stuff

 <!--
 **noirquant/noirquant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.